 Records.
 This binding will create as many “cards” as rows in the database.

 We have done our first binding!
 Let’s continue with the rest of the elements.

-We have bound our Restaurant list screen to the backend! 🎉
+- 8.We have bound our Resort list screen to the backend! 🎉

-Pro tip: Since we have added an asterisk to every element that needs to be bound, you can instantly search for all of them by typing an * symbol in the Search field.
+Pro tip: Since we have added an asterisk in Figma to every element that needs to be bound, you can instantly search for all of them by typing an * symbol in the Search field.

 Another cool feature of Bravo is live updates.
 Once your app is live on the app stores, most of the changes won’t require the users to update to a new version of the app.
 That includes changing the design, adding new app pages, changes in bindings and more.
 Your users can instantly enjoy the latest version of your app without any hassle.

-Our app is complete!
 Now you can keep learning the power of Bravo by doing changes to the design, adding more content to the database or any idea you come up with.
 Remember to update the design in Bravo every time you do changes in the Figma file.